artemdashkov/python_practice/pytest.md

 ```
 The test class TestFinish is marked with @pytest.mark.smoke.
 Marking a test class like this effectively marks each test method in the class with the same marker.

+## Using “and,” “or,” “not,” and Parentheses with Markers
+`pytest -v -m "finish and exception"` - We can run the “finish” tests that deal with exceptions with -m "finish and exception"
+`pytest -v -m "finish and not smoke"` - We can find all the finish tests that are not included in the smoke tests
+`pytest -v -m "(exception or smoke) and (not finish)"` - We can also get fancy and use “and,” “or,” “not,” and parentheses to be very specific about the markers
+` pytest -v -m smoke -k "not TestFinish"` - Let’s run the smoke tests that are not part of the TestFinish class

 # Флаги
 - -v --verbose -
 - -r -tells pytest to report reasons for different test results at the end of the session